AltspaceVR/AltspaceSDK-site/pages/index.md

     <h1>Welcome to the AltspaceVR Developer Portal!</h1>

     <p>Here you will find resources for the Mixed Reality Extension SDK (MRE for short), which enables the
-    construction of holographic, multi-user web apps and experiences for virtual reality.
+    construction of holographic, multi-user web apps and experiences for mixed reality.
-    The MRE SDK can be used together with Worlds items and custom glTF models to create a variety of content that can be experienced with consumer VR hardware like the Oculus Rift or HTC Vive, as well as mobile headsets such as the Oculus Go.</p>
+    The MRE SDK can be used together with Worlds items and custom glTF models to create a variety of experiences.</p>

     <p>New to AltspaceVR? <a href="https://altvr.com/get-altspacevr">Download</a></p>